Paul Drum Children's Nautical Education Program

 Children learn boating safety from Power Squadron and Coast Guard Auxiliary members, ecological theories and practices through uniquely designed programs led by educators from Cornell, Riverhead Atlantis, and marine biologists, experience hands on science and art projects, and attend lectures given by valued experts.
 This program is available, free of charge, and is designed to increase knowledge and enrich the lives of our youth.

-The Program, in its second year grows with money provided by “fun-raisers” such as the Pirate and Mermaid Breakfast held on the Sunday of Maritime Festival, and donations from our global community, and generous sponsors.
+The Program grows with money provided by donations from our global community, generous sponsors, and “fun-raisers” such as the Pirate and Mermaid Breakfast held on Maritime Festival Sunday.

 Join Us for Paul Drum’s Breakfast Fundraiser: A Mermaid and Pirate Experience